 Faulty thermocouple on water heater

-The thermocouple detects when your pilot light is burning.
-This copper rod is a safety feature that will shut down the heater's gas supply if your water heater pilot light goes out.
+A copper rod known as the "thermocouple" detects when your pilot light is burning.
+It is a safety feature that will shut down the heater's gas supply if your water heater pilot light goes out.
 Due to natural wear and tear, a thermocouple can get bent out of position, malfunction, become damaged, or coated in dirt or a build up of carbon.
 In any of these scenarios, the thermocouple will be unable to accurately sense the pilot light and consequently stop the heating operation.

 Strong Breeze Can Blow Out Pilot Light

 It is not unlikely for excessive wind or a nearby draft to extinguish your pilot light flame.
-If your pilot light is simply blown out, you should have no problem retaining the flame when you relight it.
+If your pilot light has simply been blown out, you should have no problem retaining the flame when you relight it.

 Kink in the Flex Tube